rkmax/Scripts/firefox-broker.md

 - `--profile <path>` arguments
 - Falls back to "default" profile if none found

-## Caching
+## Notes

-Window information is cached for 2 seconds to improve performance during rapid URL opening.
+The broker queries Hyprland directly on each invocation; no caching is used.

 ## Error Handling

-- Validates URLs for security (checks schemes and dangerous characters)
+- Validates URLs for basic sanity (scheme or domain-like)
 - Graceful fallback to new Firefox instance if existing instance fails
-- Dependency checking on startup
-- Process cleanup on exit
+- Logs to `/tmp/firefox-broker-YYYY-MM-DD.log` and stderr when debug is enabled